vwxyzjn/cleanrl/CONTRIBUTING.md

     * add links to the original paper and related papers (if applicable)
     * add links to the PR related to the algorithm
     * add links to the tracked experiments and benchmark results
 4. **Tests**: the proposed algorithm should come with an end-to-end test (see examples [here](https://github.com/vwxyzjn/cleanrl/blob/master/tests/test_atari.py)) that ensures the algorithm does not crash.
-Other applicatable tests are also welcome.
+Other applicable tests are also welcome.

 ## Checklist: